18 Types of Video Cables to Hook Up Your Electronics Now

 Mini DisplayPort is a passive technology whose primary purpose is to transmit audio and video data from a source to a display.
 The Mini DisplayPort is a small variant of the DisplayPort audio-visual digital interface that is less widely used.

-Apple debuted Mini DisplayPort in October 2008, and by early 2013, all new Apple Macintosh computers and the LED Cinema Display included it.
+Apple debuted the Mini DisplayPort in October 2006, and by early 2013, all new Apple Macintosh computers and the LED Cinema Display included it.
+It was meant to replace the VGA and DVI cables discussed above and below.

 The DisplayPort is a digital display interface developed by a consortium of PC and semiconductor manufacturers.
 It's also capable of carrying audio, USB, and other data types.